-When it comes to what’s popular and what’s officially passé, no one knows this better than the laser techs, nurses and physicians performing cosmetic treatments daily.
+When it comes to what’s popular and what’s officially passé, no one knows this better than the skin care experts performing cosmetic laser and injection treatments daily.

 Popular Medical Aesthetics Trends for 2018

-#2 – Relying on our own bodies for enhanced results.
-An increase in the use of growth factors or Platelet-Rich Plasma (PRP) for rejuvenating the skin is predicted to become popular this year.
+- Relying on our own bodies for enhanced results.
+An increase in the use of growth factors or platelet-rich plasma (PRP) for skin rejuvenation is predicted to become popular this year.
 PRP works by using a client’s own cells to naturally reverse the signs of aging through collagen building and new cell growth.

-#3 – Nonsurgical nose jobs are back.
+- Nonsurgical nose jobs are back.
 Dermal fillers can be used to improve the shape of the nose subtly.
-Although not permanent, a nonsurgical nose job is less expensive than a traditional rhinoplasty.
+Although not permanent, a nonsurgical nose job with fillers is less expensive than a traditional rhinoplasty.
 They can correct imperfections and camouflage areas that are concerning to clients.

-#4 – It’s all about threads.
+- It’s all about threads.
 Lifting the face with PDO threads is new and improved and here to stay!
 PDO threads work well because they stimulate new collagen growth.
 When a cosmetic nurse or physician places the PDO thread and positions the skin over it, it looks great immediately, and the lifting effect continues to improve over time.
 (Our PDO thread lift program will teach you everything you need to know!)

 Medical Aesthetics Training at National Laser Institute